0ssamaak0/SiriLLama/README.md

 - When running the shortcut for the first time from Siri, it should ask for permission to send data to the Flask server.
   If it doesn't work (especially on iOS 17.4), first try running the shortcut + sending a message from the iOS Shortcuts app to trigger the permissions dialog, then try running it through Siri again.

-# Other LLM Provider 🤖🤖
+# Other LLM Providers 🤖🤖
 Supposedly SiriLLama should work with any LLMs that including OpenAI, Claude, etc. but make sure first you installed the corresponding Langchain packages and set the models in `config.py`